Skip to main content

 #

 Evaluation in lambda calculus is based on a rewriting system of expressions using a set of reduction rules.
-If an expression can be reduced to a simpler form, it is called a redex (reducible expression).
+If a reduction rule can be applied to an expression, it is called a redex (reducible expression).
 If you are interested in learning more about the rewriting systems, I have a post on that topic:

 Rewriting Systems